 If you’ve been sexually harassed or assaulted write ‘me too’ as a reply to this tweet. pic.twitter.com/k2oeCiUf9n— Alyssa Milano (@Alyssa_Milano) October 15, 2017

 Recent reports in The New York Times and The New Yorker exposing decades of predatory sexual behavior by movie mogul Harvey Weinstein sparked this latest discussion on widespread violence against women.
 But the conversation is hardly a new one.
-Activist Tarana Burke used "Me Too" in the grassroots campaign she launched 10 years ago to help victims of sexual assault know that they were not alone and to help bring the issue into the light.
+Activist Tarana Burke used "Me Too" in the grassroots campaign she launched 10 years ago to help bring the issue to light and let victims of sexual assault know that they were not alone.
 A frank discussion of gender-based violence is vital to the health and well-being of girls and women around the world — and to society as a whole.

 UNICEF is very much in favor of this conversation: As feminist activist Gloria Steinem put it, "The greatest indicator of the world's stability, wealth and safety is the status of women."
 All girls and women deserve to be treated with respect, to choose and shape their own future free of intimidation and violence.
 Violence against women needs to be discussed openly, not hidden.